 Police arrested al-Harbi on November 13 in connection with a series of posts he made to his personal Twitter account, starting in October, in which he criticized the government and called on authorities to stop oppressing Kuwaiti citizens, according to news reports.
 He was released the next day on bail, the reports said.
-A court convicted him on Monday on the insult charge, which is punishable by up to five years in prison, according to Article 54 of the constitution.
+A court convicted him on Monday on the insult charge, which is punishable by up to five years in prison, according to Article 25 of the penal code.

 Al-Harbi's lawyer, Mohammed al-Humidi, said the journalist would be appealing, according to news reports.

 Al-Harbi wrote opinion pieces for Sabr, a Kuwait-based independent website that publishes news and commentary.
 He wrote extensively about local issues including corruption and freedom of speech in the run-up to the December parliament election.
 He has also written articles that have called on the Shia minority to revolt against corruption and criticized the government in connection with their attitudes on freedom of speech and women's rights.